jkeener/personal-goals/README.md

 - [ ] Finish contact page.
 - [x] Finish tour leaders pages.
 - [x] Finish about page.
-- [ ] Take a walk with Alaina at least 3 times.
-2/3
+- [x] Take a walk with Alaina at least 3 times.
+3/3
-- [ ] Do at least one DuoLingo lesson a day.
+- [x] Do at least one DuoLingo lesson a day.

 ### Backlog: Side Projects: